-While managing an RV Resort in Texas, my husband and I quickly realized many Workampers seemed quite ‘stiff’ when called upon for an open position.
-After undergoing our first round of hiring, we encountered everything from awkward phone interviews to incomplete resumes and inappropriate pictures.
-There seemed to just be no status quo, on what was expected and what is considered acceptable.
+When interviewing Workampers, Employers have noted that many Workampers seemed quite ‘stiff’ when called upon for an open position.
+Employers have encountered everything from awkward phone interviews to incomplete resumes and inappropriate pictures.
+There seemed to just be no status quo on what was expected and what is considered acceptable.

 Don’t miss out on your dream job by giving a bad first impression!